Economic history of Sudan: Postcolonial period

 The new government did not attempt to prepare a national development plan until 1960.
 A Ten-Year Plan of Economic and Social Development for the fiscal years (FY) 1961–70 was drawn up for SDP565 million, at the time equivalent to more than US$1.6 billion.
 The private sector was expected to provide 40 percent of the amount.
 Unfortunately, the government had few experienced planners, and goals were overly ambitious.
 The plan as prepared was not adhered to.
 Implementation was by investment programs that were drawn up annually, and projects not in the original plan were frequently included.
-Investment was at a high rate in the first years, so that a number of major undertakings were completed by midplan, including the Khashm al-Qirbah and Manaqil irrigation projects and the Roseires Dam.
+Investment was at a high rate in the first years, so that a number of major undertakings were completed by mid-plan, including the Khashm al-Qirbah and Manaqil irrigation projects and the Roseires Dam.

 As the 1960s progressed, a lack of funds threatened the continuation of development activities.
 Government current expenditure had increased much faster than receipts, in part because of the intensification of the civil war in the South.
 At the same time, there was a shortfall in foreign investment capital.
 The substantial foreign reserves held at the beginning of the plan period were depleted, and the government resorted to deficit financing and foreign borrowing.
 By 1967, the Ten-Year Plan had been abandoned.

 Late in the 1960s, the government prepared a new plan covering FY 1968 to FY 1972.
 That plan was discarded after the military coup led by Colonel Ja’far al-Numayri (in power, 1969–85) in May 1969.
 Instead, the government adopted the Five-Year Plan of Economic and Social Development (1970–74).
 That plan, which was prepared with the assistance of Soviet planning personnel, emphasized socialist development.
 After the end of the First Sudanese Civil War, in 1973 the government established the Interim Action Program, which extended the original plan period through FY 1976.
 New objectives included the removal of transportation bottlenecks, attainment of self-sufficiency in the production of several agricultural and industrial consumer items, and an increase in agricultural exports.
 Investment during the first five years was considerably above the original plan projection; however, the plan failed to achieve its goal of a 7.6 percent annual growth rate of gross domestic product, so it was extended to 1977.
 During the years of the Interim Action Program, the government initiated several irrigation projects, established factories on the Nile River northeast of Khartoum and on the White Nile south of Khartoum, paved the roads between Khartoum and Port Sudan, and began excavation in the South for the Jonglei Canal, also seen as Junqali Canal.